canorve/EllipSect/paper/paper.md

 Below is shown a summary of the different features of ``EllipSect``:

-- **Components** If a surface brightness model is composed from multiple components, users can enable ``ElliSect`` to plot the surface brightness of each sub-component.
+- **Components** If multiple models compose a surface brightness model, users can enable ``ElliSect`` to plot the surface brightness of each sub-component.
 This allows the user to check if sub-component if fitted as desired.

 - **Sky** The program uses the GALFIT's sky value from the input file, but alternatively, the user can enter their own sky value.
 Furthermore, just for comparison, ``EllipSect`` can calculate the sky background in the sector region where the gradient turns positive.

 - **Extra photometric variables.**  ``EllipSect`` can compute photometric variables that are indirectly extracted from the model parameters.
-Examples of such variables are: total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, bulge to total ratio, and component to total light ratio.
+For instance: total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, bulge to total ratio, and component to total light ratio.

 - **Photometric aperture parameters.** The program uses _sectors\_photometry_ [@cappellari02] which divides an ellipse into sectors around to compute the counts in each sector. ``EllipSect`` computes, within this same ellipse, the following parameters: Tidal [@tal09], Bumpiness [@blakeslee06], SNR, Chinu, Akaike information criterion [@akaike74], Bayesian information criterion [schwarz78].